-- 9.6 Except where SO 9.5, or a requirement under SO 9.2, applies, the Board shall ensure that invitations to tender are sent to a sufficient number of firms/individuals to provide fair and adequate competition as appropriate, in most cases this will mean a minimum of four firms/individuals but this may differ when there are a limited number of firms/individuals in a specific product/service marketplace, having regard to their capacity to supply the goods or materials or to undertake the services or works required. - 9.7 The Board shall ensure that normally the firms/individuals invited to tender (and where appropriate, quote) are among those on approved lists (see Annex Section 5).
-Where in the opinion of the officer responsible for procuring the supply it is desirable to seek tenders from firms not on the approved lists, the reason shall be recorded in writing to the Chief Executive (see Annex). - 9.8 Tendering procedures are set out in the Annex 9. - 9.9 Quotations where the intended expenditure or income is in line with the sum agreed by the Board and incorporated into the Appendix 1 ("Authorised Limits") to the Trust's Standing Financial Instructions. - 9.10 Where quotations are required under SO 9.9 they should be obtained from at least three firms/individuals as per the Annex based on specifications or terms of reference prepared by, or on behalf of, the Board. - 9.11 Quotations should be in writing unless the chief executive or his or her nominated officer determines that it is impractical to do so in which case quotations may be obtained by telephone.
-Confirmation of telephone quotation should be obtained as soon as possible and the reasons why the telephone quotation was obtained should be set out in a permanent record.
+- 9.6 Except where SO 9.5, or a requirement under SO 9.2, applies, the Board shall ensure that invitations to tender are sent to a sufficient number of firms/individuals to provide fair and adequate competition as appropriate, in most cases this will mean a minimum of four firms/individuals but this may differ when there are a limited number of firms/individuals in a specific product/service marketplace, having regard to their capacity to supply the goods or materials or to undertake the services or works required. - 9.7 The Board shall ensure that normally the firms/individuals invited to tender (and where appropriate, quote) are among those on approved national framework agreements, unless advertised due to value whereby any eligible supplier will be able to bid. - 9.8 Tendering procedures are set out in the Annex. - 9.9 Quotations where the intended expenditure or income is in line with the sum agreed by the Board and incorporated into the Appendix 1 ("Authorised Limits") to the Trust's Standing Financial Instructions. - 9.10 Where quotations are required under SO 9.9 they should be obtained from at least three firms/individuals as per the Annex based on specifications or terms of reference prepared by, or on behalf of, the Board.

-- 9.12 All quotations should be treated as confidential and should be retained for inspection. - 9.13 The chief executive or his or her nominated officer should evaluate the quotations and select the one which gives the best value for money.
-If this is not the lowest then this fact and the reasons why the lowest quotation was not chosen should be in a permanent record. - 9.15 Where tendering or competitive quotation is not required
+- 9.11 Quotations should be in writing unless the chief executive, or their nominated officer determines that it is impractical to do so in which case quotations may be obtained by telephone.
+Confirmation of telephone quotation should be obtained as soon as possible and the reasons why the telephone quotation was obtained should be set out in a permanent record. - 9.12 All quotations should be treated as confidential and should be retained for inspection. - 9.13 The chief executive or their nominated officer should evaluate the quotations and select the one which gives the best value for money.
+If this is not the lowest then this fact and the reasons why the lowest quotation was not chosen should be in a permanent record.

+9.15 Where tendering or competitive quotation is not required